 Rice was collected for tax until the Edo period (～19C ).
 The farmers who paid the rice tax to the government were considered “good people”.
 The people who did not pay the rice tax, the hunting people in the mountain, were considered “bad people”.
 People were also educated with the ideas of Buddhism, not to kill animals in a mountain, but to work for rice in a village.

 “You should make rice” means “You should do the same thing together in a group”.

 About 85% of the population was farmers in the Edo era (17~19C).

 For hunting people and fishermen, “the personal ability”, “courage” and “power of decision-making” were very important.
 But for rice growing, a special ability and courage were not necessary.
 They should work hard steadily every day and cooperate with other people planting and harvesting rice together.
 Many people thought that if they worked very hard every day, they generally could do anything.
 In such communities, a man with a special courage or special talent was not necessary.
 There was not much of a gender gap in the rice growing either.
 What they needed was the “wisdom” based on the experiences of the old men. (＊１)

 Festivals and events of the village need collaboration with everybody too.
-As long as you do the same thing as the others, the village community is a good place where you can have warm human relations to help each other, and a comfortable life.
-But if you want to do something personally, you cannot do anything you like without permission.
-There is little personal freedom.
-If you did something different from the other people, you would not be allowed to live in the village.
+As long as you do the same thing as the others, the village community is a good place where you can have warm human relations to help each other, and you can enjoy a comfortable life.
+But if you want to do something different from the other people, you would not be allowed to live in the village.
 There is little personal freedom.

 ☆３ Japan is “a society without the sense of impending crisis”